caseycesari/vectorformats.DjangoWStyle/README.md

 	'city_set_count' : 200

-If the query fails, which is most likely to be caused by there being no relation between the model being serialized and the specified related model, the output will be:
+If any of the queries fail, which is most likely to be caused by there being no relation between the model being serialized and the specified related model, the output will be:

 	'city_set_count' : 'AttributeError'

+If you passed multiple models in the value list, and for example, one of the models is not found, the output would be:

+	'model_a_set_count' : 5,
+	'model_b_set_count' : 'AttributeError',
+	'model_c_set_count'	: 6